What is a choroid plexus brain tumor?

 Patients with choroid plexus papilloma do extremely well with surgery.
 Children with choroid plexus carcinoma have a more guarded prognosis and often require aggressive treatment.

 The five-year survival rate for children with CPP is 80 to 100 percent following complete surgical removal of the tumor and about 70 percent with partial removal.
-CPC requires additional postoperative treatment, with a survival rate of about 60-65 percent.
+CPC requires additional postoperative treatment, with a survival rate of about 60 to 65 percent.

 There are a number of standard and experimental treatment options for children with progressive or recurrent choroid plexus tumors.
 A second surgery may be necessary for recurrent tumors, followed by either chemotherapy or radiation therapy.